gingerchew/div-soup/README.md

 ## Reasoning behind scoring:

 Let's face it.
 Using a `<div>` here and there doesn't make you a bad developer.
 Using a `<div>` instead of a button, well, it at least makes you inconsiderate.
 The [cost of JavaScript](https://timkadlec.com/remembers/2020-04-21-the-cost-of-javascript-frameworks/) in comparison to HTML (essentially free!) may lead you to believe that excessive `<div>` soup is not a big deal.
-In fact, [a hefty DOM full of redundant elements can be very taxing](https://web.dev/articles/dom-size-and-interactivity).
+In fact, [a hefty DOM full of redundant elements can be very taxing](https://web.dev/articles/dom-size-and-interactivity) not to mention meaningless and hard to navigate for screen readers.

 This is why even though `<div>` soup tracks the number of total `<div>`'s used, it does *not* penalize you for using them.
 It only penalizes for repeated nesting.
 Take the following markup for example: